samapriya/awesome-gee-community-datasets/docs/involved.md

     ---

-    Create and share examples demonstrating how you've leveraged the catalog's data in your projects.
+    Create and share examples that show how you've put the catalog's data to work in your own projects.

     ---